-In a city suffused with romantic restaurants and scenic caFez, the Ruined Garden might just be the most enchanting dining experience of all.
-Set within the remains of a grand merchant’s riad – until recently used as a rubbish dump – diners can sit above a beautifully coloured mosaic floor surrounded by verdant flora.
-Come here at lunchtime for delectable pastries, cakes and delicate Moroccan favourites, including svenge (Moroccan savoury donuts) with salmon and eggs, salad with zaalouk (smoked aubergine puree) and artichoke tajine.
+In a city suffused with romantic restaurants, the Ruined Garden might just be the most enchanting dining experience of all.
+Set within the remains of a grand merchant’s riad – until recently used as a rubbish dump – diners can sit above a beautifully colored mosaic floor surrounded by verdant flora.
+Come here at lunchtime for delectable pastries, cakes and delicate Moroccan favorites, including svenge (Moroccan savory donuts) with salmon and eggs, salad with zaalouk (smoked aubergine puree) and artichoke tajine.
 For supper, which must be booked in advance, guests can sample seven-hour grilled mechoui lamb accompanied with produce from the garden.

 Ruined Garden, Siaj, Sidi Ahmed Chaoui, Fez, Morocco, +212 535 633066

 Hidden away in an eighteenth-century townhouse, deep within the medina, Restaurant Numero 7 is a unique proposition.
 Acclaimed chefs-in-residence are invited from around the world to spend a month running the kitchen, with the proviso that they only use Fassi produce and work with the in-house staff.
 As such, the menu varies day-to-day and month-to-month as different chefs experiment with the city’s rich culinary heritage, but guests can always expect innovative combinations of flavor and superb ingredients.
 The decor is as striking as the food.
 Black and white mosaics, created using traditional techniques, embellished whitewashed walls while a few works of contemporary art deal with local themes.
 The effect is awesome, standing between medieval and modern to lend the space a serene feel.

 Restaurant Numero 7, 7 Kkak Rouah, Fez, Morocco, +212 614 252420